The page has been translated by Gen AI.

 Diagram

 Figure.
-Decoupling of Web tier and Application tier using Message Queue Service
+Decoupling of the web tier and application tier using Message Queue Service

-State refers to internal service information that affects processing responses to client requests.
+State refers to internal service information that influences the processing of responses to client requests.

-To be more precise, the values of variables or data structures that make up the state depend on the history of requests processed by the service.
+To be more precise, the values of variables or data structures that constitute the state depend on the history of requests processed by the service.

-A stateful application uses various dependencies such as locally cached data to perform tasks.
+Stateful Application uses various dependencies, such as locally cached data, to perform tasks.

-As a result, this cache data and dependencies are all loaded into memory, increasing the server resource utilization.
+As a result, this cache data and its dependencies are loaded into memory, increasing server resource usage.

-However, if the rate of request increase exceeds the server’s processing speed, the server will gradually slow down and may eventually stop operating.
+However, if the rate of incoming requests exceeds the server’s processing speed, the server will gradually slow down and may eventually stop functioning.

-To solve this, you can add a new server with Auto-Scaling.
+To resolve this, you can add new servers using Auto-Scaling.

-However, if request tasks have already accumulated on the existing server, adding a new server may not bring the expected performance improvement.
+However, if request tasks have already accumulated on the existing server, adding a new server may not deliver the expected performance improvement.

 Design Principles

-2. Implement a state management database outside the service.
+2. Implement a state management database (State Management Database) outside the service.

-Stateless Application does not store information locally, but processes tasks by storing them in an external State Management Database.
+Stateless Application does not store information locally but stores it in an external state management database (State Management Database) to process tasks.

-When a user request comes in, first store the request in the state management database, and when the CPU processes the request, it reads the request from the state management database and processes it.
+When a user request arrives, first store the request in the state management database, and when the CPU processes the request, read the request from the state management database and handle it.

-In this architecture, the server does not store state and operates only to process requests.
+In this architecture, the server does not store state and runs only to handle requests.

-This method quickly distributes the workload across all servers, enabling effective implementation of high availability and scalability.
+This approach quickly distributes the workload across all servers, enabling effective implementation of high availability and scalability.

-For state management databases, NoSQL that allows fast read/write is mainly used.
-In particular, for applications that require high performance, the use of CacheStore (DBaaS) is recommended.
+For state management databases, we mainly use NoSQL that supports fast read/write.
+In particular, for applications that require high performance, we recommend using CacheStore (DBaaS).

 Diagram